-The Department of Art at William Jewell College offers a strong, broad based interdisciplinary curriculum challenging students to develop fundamental competence and skills in a variety of media.
+The Department of Digital and Visual Art at William Jewell College offers a strong, broad based interdisciplinary curriculum challenging students to develop fundamental competence and skills in a variety of media.
 With small class sizes and engaged faculty as a distinctive feature of the Jewell art department, students receive personal instruction and valuable feedback in sharpening skills and increasing competence in each media area.
 The department also offers excellent programming in preparing students for K-12 art education certification.
 Internships and mentoring collaborations in a variety of art related fields are available in the Kansas City metro area and beyond.
 Opportunities for overseas study add a valuable component to the major.

 Graduates of this program have gone on to careers in graphic design, web media, illustration, historic preservation, cartooning, video and film making, theater design, gallery work, art history, photography, studio art, teaching and many others.

 - Major in studio art